Mimi-Mika/BuyYourCity/backend/readme.txt

 After u can create fake datas with this :
 $ php artisan db:seed

-Finally you can start your server with :
+Finally you can start your local server with :
 $ php artisan serv

 You can access the API by the URL: http://localhost:8000/

 Enjoy !!! ;)

+U can see all routes aviable with :
+$ php artisan route:list

 NEW !!!!
 We have our own server at : www.buyyourcity.ovh u can use our api at www.api.buyyourcity.ovh